bds311/bds311.github.io/syllabus_23.md

 ### Course Description

-The theory and practice underlying widely used computational methods for biological data science.
-Focuses on the analysis and visualization of large data sets using Python, with broad applications to genomics, ecology, and other disciplines as well as quantitiative methods for statistical inference and prediction.
-Topics may include image processing, time series analysis, dimensionality reduction and resampling methods.
-This year's course will have a special focus on analysis of emerging data related to the Covid-19 pandemic.
+Explores theory and practice behind widely used computational methods for biological data analysis.
+Covers principles of programming for reproducible research as well as computational techniques for testing hypotheses, inferring dataset parameters, and making predictions from biological data.

 ### Prerequisites

 Introductory Biology: (BI223 or 223H)
-Calculus or Discrete Math: (MTH 252 or MTH 252H or MTH 228) Some prior programming experience (CS 161 or BOT 476)
+Calculus or Discrete Math: (MTH 252 or MTH 252H or MTH 228) Some prior programming experience (BDS 310, CS 161, or BOT 470)

+Class assumes some knowledge of UNIX shell and Python numpy and matplotlib packages.
+There will be opportunities in first few weeks for students to catch up on these skills if necessary.

-These prerequisites can be waived with instructor permission.
+The prerequisites can be waived with instructor permission.
 I strive to make the class accessible and engaging for students with varied backgrounds and interests.